Planning Democracy is a Scottish Charitable Incorporated Organisation (SCIO) founded in 2009.

 We were formed because the way we use and develop our land has a huge impact on people’s lives.
 Too often, planning processes do not enable meaningful democratic input into decision-making and development prioritises profit over people and the environment.

-Our work is currently supported by a part-time paid community organiser and the Chair of our Board.
+Our work is currently supported by volunteers and the Chair of our Board.

 Planning Democracy is a community-led organisation campaigning to strengthen the voice and influence of the public in the planning and development of Scotland’s land.
 We aim to deepen democratic control and promote environmental justice.